idiap/bob/src/python/visioner/doc/index.rst

    landmarks following the bounding box is determined by the loaded model.
 In
    |project|, we ship with two basic models:

-   * :py:const:`torch.visioner.DEFAULT_LMODE_EC`: this is the default model used for keypoint localization if you don't provide anything to the :py:const:`torch.visioner.Localizer` constructor.
+   * :py:const:`torch.visioner.DEFAULT_LMODEL_EC`: this is the default model used for keypoint localization if you don't provide anything to the :py:const:`torch.visioner.Localizer` constructor.
 A call to the function operator (:py:meth:`__call__()`) will return the bounding box followed by the coordinates of the left and right eyes respectively.
 The format is (top-left b.box x, top-left b.box y, b.box width, b.box height, left-eye x, left-eye y, right-eye x, right-eye y).

-   * :py:const:`torch.visioner.DEFAULT_LMODE_MP`: this is an alternative model that can be used for keypoint localization.
+   * :py:const:`torch.visioner.DEFAULT_LMODEL_MP`: this is an alternative model that can be used for keypoint localization.
 A call to the function operator with a Localizer equipped with this model will return the bounding box followed by the coordinates of the eye centers, eye corners, nose tip, nostrils and mouth corners (always left and then right coordinates, with the x value coming first followed by the y value of the keypoint).

    .. note::